Skip to main content

 LABEL version="1.0"

-β€’ Adds metadata as key-value pairs
+β€’ Attaches metadata to the image as key=value pairs

 HEALTHCHECK